WaiveCar/Waivecar/src/views/site/faq.md

 Yes!
 No need for an extensive cleaning, but make sure all your belongings are out of the car and clean up any trash you may leave.
 If you leave a mess, there could be a cleaning fee!

 ### Do I need to charge the car before I end my ride?
 Nope!
 Follow the rules above.
-If the car is under 25% charged (20 miles), simply return it at the HQ!
+If the car is under 25 miles charged, simply return it at the HQ!

 ### Fees

 There are some modest fees in order to keep our fleet bright and shiny.

- * **Ending with under 20% charge and not brought back to WaiveCar's lot** $20
+ * **Ending with under 20 miles charge and not brought back to WaiveCar's lot** $20
  * **Dead Battery / Lights Left On** $100
  * **Missing Key (Failure to return equipment)** $300
  * **Parking Violation (Any violation of our parking rules)** $40